 The state may grant variances or exemptions from certain provisions of the CPDWR, subject to terms and conditions that the EPA Administrator shall deem appropriate to protect public health.
-Circumstances in which no variance or exemptions may be granted include the following (Art.
+No variance or exemptions may be granted from the MCL for total coliform (Art.
 4, Sect.
-4.1):
+4.1).